-- C.67 Where an accredited person is inviting a CDR consumer to amend their existing consent, in addition to the other requirements outlined in the above sections, the accredited person must give the consumer statements that outline: - the consequences of amending a consent, and - the extent to which the accredited person will be able to use any CDR data that has already been disclosed to it.
+- C.67 Where an accredited person is inviting a CDR consumer to amend their existing consent, in addition to the other requirements outlined in the above sections, the accredited person must give the consumer statements that outline: - the consequences of amending a consent, and

-&lt;sup>115 'General research' is defined in CDR Rules, rule 1.7 to mean research undertaken by an accredited data recipient with CDR data de-identified in accordance with the CDR Rules that does not relate to the provision of goods or services to any particular CDR consumer.
+&lt;sup>112 'General research' is defined in CDR Rules, rule 1.7 to mean research undertaken by an accredited data recipient with CDR data de-identified in accordance with the CDR Rules that does not relate to the provision of goods or services to any particular CDR consumer.
 An example is product or business development: Explanatory Statement to the Competition and Consumer (Consumer Data Right) Amendment Rules (No. 3) 2020 at [21].

-&lt;sup>116 For example, a benefit may include the accredited data recipient paying a fee to the consumer for using their data or providing a discount on the services they provide to the consumer: ACCC, CDR Rules Expansion Amendments Consultation Paper, September 2020, 48.
+&lt;sup>113 For example, a benefit may include the accredited data recipient paying a fee to the consumer for using their data or providing a discount on the services they provide to the consumer: ACCC, CDR Rules Expansion Amendments Consultation Paper, September 2020, 48.

-&lt;sup>117 CDR Rules, paragraph 4.11(3)(c) (CDR Rules, paragraph 4.20E(3)(f) for CDR representatives).
+&lt;sup>114 CDR Rules, paragraph 4.11(3)(c) (CDR Rules, paragraph 4.20E(3)(f) for CDR representatives).
 For further information regarding the data minimisation principle, see paragraphs C.53 to C.57 and Chapter B (Key concepts).

-&lt;sup>118 CDR Rules, subrule 4.12C(3) (CDR Rules, subrule 4.20I(3) for CDR representatives inviting a consumer to amend consent).
+&lt;sup>115 CDR Rules, subrule 4.12C(3) (CDR Rules, subrule 4.20I(3) for CDR representatives inviting a consumer to amend consent).